-Dollshot is a word meets a word -- fragile meets violence, glitter meets doom.
-Like Portishead meets Schubert meets Miles Davis —art song meets death jazz, broken up and split apart.
+Dollshot is a word meets a word – glitter meets doom, art song meets death jazz.
+Like Portishead meets Schubert meets Miles Davis.
 Dollshot is delusional melodies stretched over grinding romantic chords, melted and retuned.

-Indie-pop band Dollshot is Rosie and Noah Kaplan, husband and wife, a delicate, expressive voice and a lurching saxophone.
-Rosalie, from small-town Virginia, and Noah, from the canyons of Los Angeles, meet at New England Conservatory, move to Brooklyn, and write songs that pull at the threads of their outsider influences—chanson of nineteenth-century Paris, microtonal harmony from the self-taught lunatic composers, free jazz from the shriekers of the off-the-grid sixties.
+Indie-pop band Dollshot is Rosie and Noah Kaplan, husband and wife, a beguiling voice and a killer sax.
+Rosalie, from small-town Virginia, and Noah, from Topanga Canyon, meet at New England Conservatory, move to Brooklyn, and write songs that twist the threads of their outsider influences — chanson of nineteenth-century Paris, unfamiliar harmony from schismatic microtonalists, free jazz from the wildcats of the off-the-grid sixties.

-Co-produced by Lawson White at Studio G in Williamsburg, Brooklyn, Lalande features lyrics by Rosie, Hampton Fancher (of Blade Runner fame), and Chaucer.
+Produced by Lawson White at Studio G in Williamsburg, Brooklyn, Lalande features lyrics by Rosie, Hampton Fancher (of Blade Runner fame), and Chaucer.
 Mike Pride on drums, Wes Matthews on keys, Peter Bitenc on bass.
 Kevin McFarland of the JACK quartet on tuned and detuned cello.
-The title track single and music video "Lalande" will be out June 16th, 2017.
+The title track single and music video "Lalande" will be out July 14th, 2017.
 The full studio album release and tour dates will be announced later this summer.

 Press & Publicity

 Download the complete album Lalande here.